jenjane118/ngs_tutorials/coursework_1.md

 [fastqc report original](/d/projects/u/sj003/course_materials/fastq/coursework_1/trimmed_Negative_fastqc.html)

-This shows a dropoff of sequence quality at the ends of each read.
+This shows very low sequence quality at the start and end of each read.
 Looking at the fasta file on the shell screen, it is obvious that the reads have 5 N's at the 5' end and 4 N's at the 3' end of each read that need to be removed.
 To do this, we use cutadapt to process each read.

 ```bash